HUNTING FOR UNICORNS

 Even when I’m trying to beeline it to the car I can’t just not stop for scenes like these.

-While on most days, leaving on a Shrek-pajamas color match is above and beyond good enough.
+Most days leaving on a Shrek-pajamas outfit-match is beyond good enough.
 But I was too hot to call it quits.

-As I got off the Ravenel Bridge leaving Charleston, I saw a basketball court at a park under the Mount Pleasant exit, one I would normally blow past to head home.
+As I got off the Ravenel Bridge leaving Charleston, I saw a basketball court at a park under the Mount Pleasant exit, one I would normally blow past to head home, albeit with a pang of envy in my stomach; it looked incredible.

 I parked my car and this is the first picture I took.
 A pristine ‘lowcountry’ scene.
 If there were a bird anywhere in sight I might have another entry.
-So damn pretty.
+So serene.

 I couldn’t believe how beautiful the park was.
-I needed to explore more - but ran out of time.
-The sun was going down, I was 26,000 steps and my ETA home was pushing 10pm.
-I left it all on the floor.
+I needed to explore more - but was running out of time.
+The sun was going down, I was at 26,000 steps and my ETA home was pushing 10pm.

 THE PICK AND ROLL